Belarus: Human rights and corruption

-On 1 September 2020, the Office of the United Nations High Commissioner for Human Rights declared that its experts received reports of 450 documented cases of torture and ill-treatment of people who were arrested during the protests following the presidential election.
-The experts also received reports of violence against women and children, including sexual abuse and rape with rubber batons.
-At least three detainees suffered injuries indicative of sexual violence in Okrestino prison in Minsk or on the way there.
-The victims were hospitalized with intramuscular bleeding of the rectum, anal fissure and bleeding, and damage to the mucous membrane of the rectum.
+In 2020, the Office of the United Nations High Commissioner for Human Rights declared it had received reports of 450 documented cases of torture and ill-treatment of people who were arrested during the 2020–2021 Belarusian protests following the presidential election.
+The reports included violence against women and children, including sexual abuse and rape with rubber batons.
+At least three detainees suffered injuries indicative of sexual violence in Okrestino prison in Minsk, or on the way there.
 In an interview from September 2020 Lukashenko claimed that detainees faked their bruises, saying, "Some of the girls there had their butts painted in blue".

-On 23 May 2021, Belarusian authorities forcibly diverted a Ryanair flight from Athens to Vilnius in order to detain opposition activist and journalist Roman Protasevich along with his girlfriend; in response, the European Union imposed stricter sanctions on Belarus.
-In May 2021, Lukashenko threatened that he will flood the European Union with migrants and drugs as a response to the sanctions.
-In July 2021, Belarusian authorities launched a hybrid warfare by human trafficking of migrants to the European Union.
-Lithuanian authorities and top European officials Ursula von der Leyen, Josep Borrell condemned the usage of migrants as a weapon and suggested that Belarus could be subject to further sanctions.
-In August 2021, Belarusian officials, wearing uniforms, riot shields and helmets, were recorded on camera near the Belarus–Lithuania border pushing and urging the migrants to cross the European Union border.
-Following the granting of humanitarian visas to an Olympic athlete Krystsina Tsimanouskaya and her husband, Poland also accused Belarus for organizing a hybrid warfare as the number of migrants crossing the Belarus–Poland border sharply increased multiple times when compared to the 2020 statistics.
-Illegal migrants numbers also exceeded the previous annual numbers in Latvia.
-On 2 December 2021, the United States, European Union, United Kingdom and Canada imposed new sanctions on Belarus.
+On 23 May 2021, Belarusian authorities forcibly diverted Ryanair Flight 4978 from Athens to Vilnius to detain opposition activist and journalist Roman Protasevich along with his girlfriend; in response, the European Union imposed stricter sanctions on Belarus.
+In May 2021, Lukashenko threatened that he would flood the European Union with migrants and drugs as a response to the sanctions.
+In July 2021, Belarusian authorities launched hybrid warfare by human trafficking of migrants to the European Union.
+Lithuanian authorities and European officials Ursula von der Leyen, Josep Borrell condemned the usage of migrants as a weapon and suggested Belarus could be subject to further sanctions.
+In August 2021, Belarusian officials, wearing uniforms, riot shields and helmets, were recorded on camera near the Belarus–Lithuania border pushing and urging the migrants to cross the EU border.
+Following the granting of humanitarian visas to Olympic athlete Krystsina Tsimanouskaya and her husband, Poland accused Belarus of organizing hybrid warfare as the number of migrants crossing the Belarus–Poland border sharply increased compared to 2020.
+Illegal migrants numbers exceeded the previous annual numbers in Latvia.
+On 2 December 2021, the United States, EU, UK and Canada imposed new sanctions on Belarus.